zgong103/Zhenhao-Gong/content/publication/Essay 2/index.md

 ---
-title: "2.
-Improved Inference for Dynamic Interactive Fixed Effects Model with Cross-sectional Dependence (Working Paper)"
+title: "3.
+Interacive Fixed-effects Dynamic Panel Models, A Spatial Analytical Approach (Working in Progress)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here